ApoorvThite/ApoorvThite/README.md

 ## 🎞️ Episode II – Plot Points: My Goals & Aspirations

-🧠 **My long-term goal?** To combine technical ML mastery with strategic thinking and ultimately pursue a career as a Data Scientist that lets me lead innovation at the intersection of AI, ethics, and human need.

-🎯 **Short-term?**
+🧠 **My long-term vision?**
+To become a Data Scientist who doesn’t just build models — but shapes how AI is used for good.
+I aim to sit at the intersection of **machine learning, ethics, and real-world impact**, leading innovation where technology meets human need.
+Whether it's building fairer algorithms, empowering communities with insights, or making AI more transparent and responsible — that’s the space I want to own.

+🎯 **In the short term, I’m focused on:**
-- Design intelligent agents that solve niche but real problems (finance, healthcare, productivity).
+- Designing **intelligent agents** that tackle real problems in **finance, healthcare, and productivity**.
-- Work in high-impact **AI/ML/Data Science** teams.
-- Contribute to open source.
+- Working with **high-impact AI/ML/Data Science teams** where I can grow fast and contribute meaningfully.
+- **Contributing to open source** projects to give back to the community and sharpen my collaborative edge.
-- Build a portfolio that speaks louder than my resume.
+- Building a **portfolio that speaks louder than my resume** — one thoughtful, well-crafted project at a time.

+Each goal is a stepping stone — and I’m here for the climb.

 ---